STAT545-UBC/STAT545-UBC-original-website/faq.md

 ### Should I register in ...?

 This course is open to any graduate student at UBC.
-Students from other departments generally outnumber those from Statistics.
+Students from other departments vastly outnumber those from Statistics.
 In fact, the most successful students are often grad students from other fields who need to analyze and visualize data for a thesis.
 They are highly motivated and excel.

 However, __if you have never programmed or worked at the command line before, prepare for a shock.__ This will be a powerful, positive experience, but it's a big adjustment.
 Come suffer through the worst part of the learning curve in good company!